xavdid/advent-of-code/solutions/2020/day_18/README.md

 return sum([solve(line.replace(" ", ""))[0] for line in self.input])
 ```

 I'm happy with how this turned out, but I spent a long time messing with a worse (and increasingly convoluted) solution.
-If you like reading messy, disfunctional code, you can check that out [here](https://gist.github.com/xavdid/238c8504994d887a2951224a07b32336).
+If you like reading messy, dysfunctional code, you can check that out [here](https://gist.github.com/xavdid/238c8504994d887a2951224a07b32336).

 ## Part 2